VOICE OF DETROIT: The city's independent newspaper, unbossed and unbought

 Walker specified on cross exam that three officers grabbed Eberheart, and four were involved in apprehending him.

 She said Eberheart appeared “confused.”
 At that point, Judge Lillard interrupted Walker’s testimony with no objection from the prosecution, as she did several times during her testimony.
 She had the jury leave the room and ordered Atty.
-Burton-Hill to take Walker outside to instruct her that she could not testify to another person’s state of mind.
+Burton-Harris to take Walker outside to instruct her that she could not testify to another person’s state of mind.

 When Walker returned, she said she was about 15 feet away from the officers and Eberheart.
 She repeated that the officers had grabbed Eberheart from the back, spun him one way, then tried to turn him the other way, and put one arm behind his back.
 She said he struggled at first and then stopped once he realized that it was police who had grabbed him.
 She said she did not hear any of the officers say anything to Eberheart.
 She said she heard Eberheart telling the officers he had a back injury and not to be rough with him.